 Mr. Akers recently served as Vice Chairman of Intechra, the largest electronic waste and asset disposal company in the U.S. at that time.
 As a founder of Intechra, Mr. Akers raised $50 million of equity that was necessary for the organic and acquisitive growth which marked Intechra’s rise to leadership in the e-waste business.
 Additionally, he was responsible for recruiting key members of Intechra’s management team.

 Prior to Intechra, Mr. Akers served on the Board of Managers and was a founder and Vice President of Continuum 700 LLC, a wireless start-up that acquired ten 700MHz A Block licenses covering a population of approximately 12 million people in a 2008 FCC 700MHz spectrum auction.
 T Mobile acquired the Continuum 700 LLC licenses in 2016.

-Prior to Intechra, Mr. Akers served as Senior Vice President of External Affairs for TeleCorp PCS, Inc., the ninth largest wireless phone company in the US before its acquisition by AT&T Wireless in 2002.
-Prior to that, Mr. Akers was a founder and Senior Vice President of External Affairs of Tritel, Inc. As a Tritel founder, he was part of a team of four who raised $350 million in equity and $950 million in debt to start the company.
+Prior to Continuum, Mr. Akers served as Senior Vice President of External Affairs for TeleCorp PCS, Inc., the ninth largest wireless telecommunications company in the US, before its acquisition by AT&T Wireless in 2002.
+Prior to that, Mr. Akers was a founder and Senior Vice President of External Affairs of Tritel, Inc., a wireless telecommunications startup company that was acquired by TeleCorp PCS.
 After Tritel’s initial public offering in 1999, he was responsible for Investor Relations and Tritel’s Federal and State regulatory affairs.

 Mr. Akers received his Bachelor of Arts degree from Vanderbilt University in 1979.